waynodiablo/Oystercard/yelpv2.md

 ##### A user must be logged in to create restaurants

-In `restaurants_controller.rb`, we can add a `before_action` that checks to see if a user is logged in before the action runs.
+In `restaurants_controller.rb`, we can add a `before_action` at the top of the controller that checks to see if a user is logged in before the action runs.
+See if you can write a test first before adding the code below:

 ```ruby
 before_action :authenticate_user!, :except => [:index, :show]